xpdAcq/xpdAcq/doc/sb_overview.rst

 |               |end for them to take home.                                  |
 +---------------+------------------------------------------------------------+

-For detailed information, proceed to :ref:`xpdu`
+For detailed information, proceed to **XPD user** section

-For a simple instruction, proceed to :ref:`bls`
+For a simple instruction, proceed to :ref:`qs`